Alastair7/Basic-JSpider/README.md

 # WikiScrapper

-WikiScrapper is web-Scrapper of one wikipedia page using BeautifulSoup.
+WikiScrapper is web-Scrapper of a wikipedia page using BeautifulSoup.

 ## Requirements